Homicide Lawyer Minneapolis

-Defending Against Murder and Manslaughter Charges in Minnesota
+Defending Against Murder & Manslaughter Charges in Minnesota

-Broadly defined, homicide refers to one person causing another's death, whether the act is premeditated, intentional, or unintentional criminal charges can arise.
+Broadly defined, homicide refers to one person causing another's death, whether the act is premeditated, intentional, or unintentional.
+Criminal charges can arise from this.
 The Minnesota Criminal Code classifies several crimes under this umbrella term, including murder, manslaughter, and vehicular homicide.
 A conviction for any of these offenses can have severe consequences, as they carry prison sentences of decades to life.

 At Brockton D. Hunter P.A., our Minneapolis homicide defense lawyers take such accusations seriously.
 When you turn to us, we will learn everything there is to know about your situation.
 Our team will get to know you as a person and really understand your needs and wants.
 From there, we can develop a persuasive strategy that tells your side of the story.